Best Rated in Toronto

 Customers love the breads at Dimpflmeier Bakery.
 You’ve got your rugged German ryes, your soft North American sandwich loaves, and every variety of multigrain.
 The use of spring water and traditional stone ovens gets mentioned a lot, which is a unique selling point.
 A few reviews have noted that post-pandemic, the bread isn’t quite as legendary as it once was.
 Selection can be a bit limited on quiet days, and not every croissant is peak moistness.
 Even so, the consensus remains positive.
 People love the rye breads and stay for the café's cozy atmosphere.

-Dimpflmeier Bakery Address
+Dimpflmeier Bakery Location

 26 Advance Rd, Etobicoke, ON M8Z 2T4